mykeels/x-microfrontends/README.md

 ### 3. Demonstrate route-level slots

-To enhance the above, the [explore app](./mf-explore/config-overrides.js#L20-L22) could
+To enhance the above, the aside-search app could

-- expose a route-level slot that targets `/explore`, that the chassis can navigate to, - passing the `query` as a route search param..
+- navigate to to `/explore?query=Blah`, - passing the `query` as a route search param..

 ### 4. Clean up this README